Experiencing the Australian Open: A Journey Worth Taking

 For me, a few things stand out:

-The small margins that separate players and match results
+The small margins that separate players and match results.

-The international and energetic atmosphere of the tournament felt different at the AO as compared to the US Open and Indian Wells.
+The international and energetic atmosphere of the tournament felt different at the AO compared to the US Open and Indian Wells.

 Melbourne is an amazing host of the Australian Open - the AO is everywhere!